Cross functional teams / Matrix Management / Virtual Teams

 Why are meetings a problem in matrix and cross‑functional organizations?

-In complex organizations, meetings multiply because work crosses functions, geographies, and stakeholder groups.
+In complex organizations, calls multiply because work crosses functions, geographies, and stakeholder groups.
 Indeed, improving collaboration across the organization to connect the silos is often an explicit objective in adopting a matrix.
 People contribute to multiple teams, serve multiple leaders and stakeholders.
 In this context, meetings become the safest and most visible coordination mechanism.

 • Reduce perceived risk.